migam830/migam830.github.io/_posts/2025-05-25-youtube-scam-ads.markdown

 ---
 Scam ads have existed on YouTube for a long time.
 Scammers will inevitably take advantage of any platform where you can pay to show an ad to a large number of people.
 The existence of these scams is not surprising to me, however the amount of these scams I have seen recently is shockingly high.

 I recently started noticing just how many of the ads I see are clearly scams.
 I would estimate these scam ads make up around 25% of all the ads I see, possibly more.
 This is just ridiculous.
-There are way too many scams ads on a platform as big as YouTube.
+There are way too many scam ads on a platform as big as YouTube.

 Here's what a typical scam ad looks like:

 > A lot of people in [COUNTRY] have [COMMON PROBLEM] and don't know about this incredible product.
 Thanks to [INSERT PRODUCT NAME WHICH CHANGES EVERY TIME], you never have to worry about [PROBLEM] again.
 This product does [IMPOSSIBLE TASK] in [VERY SHORT AMOUNT OF TIME].
+>
 > This product was made by two people from [REPUTABLE ACADEMIC INSTITUTION] and created this product that does [SOMETHING VIOLATING LAWS OF PHYSICS].
 They were kicked out of [ACADEMIC INSTITUTION] and they started a business selling [PRODUCT] which made [LARGE AMOUNT OF MONEY].
 This product can only be bought on [SHADY WEB STORE] and cannot be bought anywhere else.
 For people viewing this, they are offering a [RANDOM NUMBER]% discount.
 Click the link to get [DIFFERENT RANDOM NUMBER]% off your purchase.

 Here are some examples of products I have seen in scam ads: